-Hunters of Microbial Dark Matter
+Hunters of Microbial & Functional Dark Matter

 Prokaryotic microorganisms are the oldest, most abundant, and particularly most diverse forms of life on earth and dominate many functions of the biosphere, including the productivity of the oceans and the global cycles of carbon, nitrogen, and other elements.
 Prokaryotes also harbor an enormous potential for novel natural product discovery, bioremediation and bioenergy production.
 However, it is estimated that over 99% of all microbial species from environmental microcosms remain uncultured, attempts to grow them under laboratory conditions fail or they grow too slowly to obtain sufficient biomass for analysis.
 Genome sequencing for the vast majority of Prokaryotes has therefore been inaccessible, obscuring the knowledge of microbial diversity, metabolic potentials and evolutionary histories.